 In a typical year, from May until October, the New West Farmers Market can be found at Tipperary Park on Thursdays from 3:00 until 7:00 pm.
 The park is located in the 300 block of Royal Avenue just a block or so down the street from New Westminster’s City Hall.

-Instead of being a weekly event at Tipperary Park on Thursday afternoons, the winter edition of the market happens on the first and third Saturdays of the month from November until April.
+Instead of being a weekly event at Tipperary Park on Thursday afternoons, the winter edition of the market (during years that it happens) takes place on the first and third Saturdays of the month from November until April.
 It operates between 11:00 am and 3:00 pm in the 600 block of Belmont Street.

 Belmont Street is a tiny road that’s just one block long between 6th Street and 7th Street in the Uptown part of New Westminster.
 It’s about a 5-minute drive northwest of the market’s summer venue at Tipperary Park.